DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 3. **Knocked Down** Getting up prevents a Dealer from making more than 1 action on their turn, and their movement speed is halved, rounding up.
-4. **Blinded, Deafened** At the start of their turn, a Dealer makes a Contested Intuition vs. the spell-casting attribute of the creature causing the effect.
+4. **Blinded, Deafened** At the start of their turn, a Dealer makes a Contested Intuition Check vs. the spell-casting attribute of the creature causing the effect.
 If they fail, they draw Lower Hand (3) for any action requiring the relevant sense.
 <!-- Lock: I took out Outnumbered bc this should be a specific power rather than a guaranteed effect - should also be Lower Hand now not +1  -->
-5. **Knocked Out** Knocked Out (KO) Dealers are unable to act until treated by a Craft check or a Healing Power (DR 5 vs. the KO Dealer's TC - 1 for each since effect onset).
+5. **Knocked Out** Knocked Out (KO) Dealers are unable to act until treated by a Craft check or a Healing Power (DR 5 vs. the KO Dealer's TC, minus 1 for each turn passed since the effect onset).
 If a Knocked Out Dealer
 is attacked further, the player begins an Epic Event alone.
 Each additional hit requires a Conviction Check vs. their attacker's TC that the player may respond to with one or